Updated: Feb 1, 2008

 Failure to recognize skull fracture has more consequences than the complications resulting from treatment.
 The chance of a concomitant cervical spine injury is 15%, and this should be kept in mind when assessing a patient with skull fracture.

 In infants and children, a simple linear fracture, if associated with a dural tear, can lead to subepicranial hygroma or a growing skull fracture (leptomeningeal cyst).
 This may take up to 6 months to develop, resulting from the brain pulsating against a dural defect that is larger than the bone defect.
 Repair of such a defect is performed using a split-thickness bone graft.
+Growing skull fracture has also been reported in literature following a stab wound to a gravid abdomen in the last trimester.[36]

 The risk of infection is not high, even without routine antibiotics, especially with CSF rhinorrhea.
-Facial palsy and ossicular chain disruption associated with basilar fractures are discussed in Clinical.
+Facial palsy and ossicular chain disruption associated with basilar fractures are discussed in the Clinical section.
 However, notably, facial palsy that starts with a 2- to 3-day delay is secondary to neurapraxia of the VII cranial nerve and is responsive to steroids, with a good prognosis.
 A complete and sudden onset of facial palsy at the time of fracture usually is secondary to nerve transection, with a poor prognosis.

 Other cranial nerves also may be involved in basilar fractures.
 Fracture of the tip of the petrous temporal bone may involve the gasserian ganglion.
 An isolated VI cranial nerve injury is not a direct result of fracture, but it may be affected secondarily because of tension on the nerve.
 Lower cranial nerves (IX, X, XI, and XII) may be involved in occipital condylar fractures, as described earlier in Vernet and Collet-Sicard syndromes (vide supra).
 Sphenoid bone fracture may affect the III, IV, and VI cranial nerves and also may disrupt the internal carotid artery and potentially result in pseudoaneurysm formation and caroticocavernous fistula (if it involves venous structures).
 Carotid injury is suspected in cases in which the fracture runs through the carotid canal; in these instances, CT-angiography is recommended.